 Does Tailwind Cost Money?

 Tailwind offers a free trial that allows you to schedule 100 pins, but after that it costs about $120 per year for unlimited scheduling.
 Or $15 per month if you prefer paying on a monthly plan.

-Also, Tribes and SmartLoop do come with a free plan, but they both cost extra if you want to increase the number of pins you can add to either.
+Also, Communities and SmartLoop do come with a free plan, but they both cost extra if you want to increase the number of pins you can add to either.

-At the time of writing this post, here’s the current pricing for SmartLoop and Tribes PowerUps.
+At the time of writing this post, here’s the current pricing for SmartLoop and Communities PowerUps.

 Final Thoughts on Tailwind